5 Tips for Better Workflow Management

 Tip One: Map out your current workflows

 To improve on something, you first have to understand it.
 Mapping out your current workflows and making sure that they can be easily understood by all team members is critical to making sure everyone is on the same page.
-One way to achieve this is by mapping out your workflows visually and establishing clear documents so everyone can study, evaluate and identify improvement opportunities within the pre-existing workflow.
+One way to achieve this is by drafting your workflows in a workflow management tool that displays information clearly and in a visually appealing way.
+Establishing clear documentation lets everyone study, evaluate, and identify improvement opportunities within the pre-existing workflow.

 Tip Two: Documentation is key

-The next step to mapping out your workflows is to make sure that all your workflow-related documents are clear and historic versions of the workflow are properly stored, consolidated and organised to act as your organisation’s ‘single source of truth’.
+The next step to mapping out your workflows is to make sure that all your workflow-related documents are clear.
+Also, historic versions of the workflow must be properly stored, consolidated, and organised to act as your organisation’s ‘single source of truth’.

 It is important that your workflow related documentation is as clear and specific as possible.
 Make sure that tasks, inputs, tools and people are clearly described and conditions or relationships between tasks are clearly established.
 Greater clarity makes it easier to implement and scale the optimised workflow across an organisation.